-Visas and documents
+Visas & documents

 As with most international travel, your passport must be current and valid for at least 6 months from the date of your departure.

-Money and budgets
+Money & budgets

-Traveling with money, ATMS, etc.
+Traveling with Money, ATMs, etc.

 We recommend participants on all high altitude climbs, treks and courses have both personal travel and high mountain insurance.
 Please make sure you print out your insurance documents or bring necessary membership cards with you.
 It is also a good idea to research your coverage fully before leaving so you know what additional paperwork or actions might be required of you.